mattermost/mattermost-plugin-zoom/docs/installation/zoom-configuration/README.md

    * Users don't have to connect their account to use the integration which makes it easy to get started.
    * Uses JWT to pass security tokens.
 This may not be sufficiently secure for some customers.

+## Upgrading from a previous version

-**Note:** If you've been using Zoom prior to v1.4 you likely have a webhook-type app configured in Zoom.
-These are not compatible with Zoom v1.4 and you may experience issues with meeting update information not being posted.
+If you've been using Zoom prior to v1.4 you likely have a legacy webhook-type app configured in Zoom.

-To remedy this, remove the app.
+Legacy webhook apps are no longer supported by Zoom or Mattermost and are not compatible with Zoom plugin v1.4.
+You may experience issues with the meeting status message information not being updated when a meeting ends.
+This is because the webhook endpoint expects a JSON format request and newer webhooks use different formats.

+From Zoom v1.4, you can configure and associate your webhooks with an app you've already created.
+First, remove the previous webhook app.
 Then follow the steps provided [here](https://mattermost.gitbook.io/plugin-zoom/installation/zoom-configuration/webhook-configuration) to configure the new webhook.